rlangoy/ZedBoard-BareMetal-Examples/Hello01/README.txt

  c) power on the ZedBoard and wait for the message:
         Hit any key to stop autoboot:
      and stop it by pressing a key :)
- d) Upload the program hello.bin  using
+ d) Upload the program hello01.bin  using
        loadb 0x10000
-             now you ned to send the file hello.bin  using the Kermit protocol
+             now you ned to send the file hello01.bin  using the Kermit protocol
  e)  Run the program using
        go 0x10000